microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/customextensionhandler-post-customextension.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [customAccessPackageWorkflowExtension](../resources/customaccesspackageworkflowextension.md) object.
-The access package will be added to an existing [accessPackageCatalog](../resources/accesspackagecatalog.md).
+Create a new [customAccessPackageWorkflowExtension](../resources/customaccesspackageworkflowextension.md) object and add it to an existing [accessPackageCatalog](../resources/accesspackagecatalog.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).